shatha893/Notes/pen_testing/linux/linux.md

 * Is mostly used to replace inner strings with other values.
 E.g. `$sed 's/unix/linux/' geekfile.txt` this command replaces the word unix with linux.

+### To Color Code when `cat`ing it in terminal
+* We can use this command `cat [FILE] | jq` to color json.
+I'm not sure if it also works on other languages.

+### `rest-server`

+* You can create a restful server with this command `./rest-server --path /tmp/restic --no-auth --debug`.
+* The `--debug` option is to see if the request went in successfully and if not then what's the problem.